FZambia/centrifuge/README.md

 extremely fast and mature Python's async web server.

 Centrifuge uses [ZeroMQ](http://www.zeromq.org/) steroid sockets for internal communication and publish/subscribe operations.
+There is an experimental support for [Redis](http://redis.io/) PUB/SUB, so you can use it instead of ZeroMQ.

-For presence and history data Centrifuge utilizes [Redis](http://redis.io/) - advanced and super fast in memory key-value store.
+For presence and history data Centrifuge utilizes Redis.

 To connect to Centrifuge from browser pure [Websockets](http://en.wikipedia.org/wiki/WebSocket) or [SockJS](https://github.com/sockjs/sockjs-client) library can be